zeeshan-maqbool/gha-workflows/README.md

 - If `PLAYBOOK` is provided, it runs the playbook.
 Variables specified in `VARS` are passed to Ansible.

 For playbook executions, it first retrieves the Ansible vault password from AWS Secrets Manager.

-### Image Builder
----
-This GitHub workflow automates building container images using buildx

-### Inputs

-The following inputs can be configured:

-- `RUNS_ON` - The operating system to run jobs on
-- `AWS_ROLE` - The AWS role to assume
-- `AWS_REGION` - The target AWS region
-- `REPO_NAME` - The ECR repository name
-- `IMAGE_FILE` - The Dockerfile path (default `Dockerfile`)
-- `IMAGE_TAG` - The image tag
-- `PLATFORMS` - OS/architectures to build for
-- `PUSH_IMAGE` - Whether to push to ECR (default `false`)

-### Jobs

-The `build_and_push` job performs the following steps:
-1. Clones the repository.
-2. Configures AWS credentials.
-3. Builds the image for each specified platform.
-4. Optionally pushes the images to ECR.

-The use of a matrix strategy allows for building across multiple platforms in parallel.

-This workflow provides a standardized process for building Docker images from source code, with customization options for different repositories or configurations through the inputs.